kubewarden/community/general-technical-questions.md

 - Describe how the project implements Identity and Access Management.

   The project relies on the native Kubernetes [RBAC](https://docs.kubewarden.io/howtos/security-hardening#rbac) feature to control what each component can access.
-  Because Kubewarden policies can access resources within the [cluster](https://docs.kubewarden.io/explanations/context-aware-policies), access control is implemented individually for each policy server, which serves as the engine where the policies are executed.
+  Kubewarden policies can access resources within the [cluster](https://docs.kubewarden.io/explanations/context-aware-policies), so access control is implemented individually for each policy server.
+Policy servers are the engine where the policies are executed.
   Therefore, different policy servers running distinct sets of policies can have varying access permissions.

   Furthermore, policies must explicitly declare the resources they intend to access; all other resources are blocked by default.
 Additionally, policies have read-only access to these declared resources.

   The same principle applies to the [audit scanner](https://docs.kubewarden.io/explanations/audit-scanner), which audits the running resources in the cluster.